 Over exposure to copper may result in nausea, diarrhea, and in severe cases, kidney failure.

-Water that has stood in copper pipes for a period of time may be toxic as excess quantities of the copper may have leached into the water.
+Water that has stood in copper pipes for some time may be toxic as excess copper may have leached into the water.

 Lead